Life Insurance Claim Denied? Here are common reasons why life insurance companies deny claims.

-Prior bad habits like smoking and drinking can have long-term effects on your health.
+Prior bad habits like smoking and drinking can lead to claim denial as these have long-term effects on your health.
 It’s important to be as honest as possible about how much you smoked or drank and for what length of time.
 If it is uncovered that you have been dishonest about your prior habits, your family’s claim will be denied.

 Suicide is a common event that is not covered by your life insurance policy.
 A suicide clause is in place to help deter people from taking their own lives.
 Many states allow for a suicide clause.
 With this type of clause, your family would only be eligible to receive the amount you paid in premiums instead of the full death benefit.

 Because life insurance is based on risk, if you pass away while performing life-threatening activities that you know may result in your death, your family’s death benefits claim may be denied.
 If you participate in these activities regularly, it is essential to discuss this with your agent.
 It may raise your premiums, but at least you will have coverage.

 You are not allowed to benefit from illegal activity, no matter what the situation is.
 If you are killed while committing a crime, your family will not be eligible to cash in your life insurance policy.
 Illegal activity negates your life insurance policy and will prevent anyone from collecting the death benefit.